Will the Pelicans cover the spread vs. the Kings? Promo Codes, Betting Trends, Records ATS

 Pelicans Betting Records & Stats

-- So far this year, New Orleans has compiled a 7-6-0 record against the spread.

-- The Pelicans have been chosen as underdogs in nine games this year and have walked away with the win four times (44.4%) in those games.
+- The Pelicans have been underdogs in 10 games this season and have come away with the win five times (50%) in those contests.

-- New Orleans has a record of 3-5 when it is set as the underdog by -105 or more by bookmakers this season.
+- This season, New Orleans has won three of its eight games when it is the underdog by at least +105 on the moneyline.

-- New Orleans has an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies New Orleans has a 48.8% chance of coming away with a victory in the contest.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!